 Let’s also look at the attachment anxiety part of the equation.
 Your partner may be willing to talk you through your difficult moments, but this may again take some outside intervention.
 It’s important, in either case, for you to communicate your fears to your partner and together, identifying this as an area of vulnerability, you can tackle the problem together.

 If you’re challenged by these steps, or have tried them to no avail, there are ways that as an individual, and as a couple, your vulnerabilities and obsessions can be alleviated.
-Fortunately, you don’t have to be stuck forever with these problematic behaviors, and over time, improve both your individual mental health and that of your relationship.
+Fortunately, you don’t have to be stuck forever with these problematic behaviors, and over time, you can improve both your individual mental health and that of your relationship.